pingcap/docs-cn/FAQ.md

 #### Does TiKV support SAS/SATA disks or mixed deployment of SSD/SAS disks?

 No. For OLTP scenarios, TiDB requires high I/O disks for data access and operation.
 As a distributed database with strong consistency, TiDB has some write amplification such as replica replication and bottom layer storage compaction.
 Therefore, it is recommended to use NVMe SSD as the storage disks in TiDB best practices.
-Besides, the mixed deployment of TiKV and PD is not supported.
+Mixed deployment of TiKV and PD is not supported.

 #### Is the Range of the Key data table divided before data access?